NASA-IMPACT/veda-data-pipelines/OPERATING.md

 Copies the data to the VEDA MCP bucket if necessary.

-#### 5. build-ndjson
+#### 5. build-stac

-Based on the objects received from the `STAC_READY_QUEUE` in batches, builds a bulk ndjson file, writes it to S3, and returns the S3 key.
+Given an object received from the `STAC_READY_QUEUE`, builds a STAC Item, writes it to S3, and returns the S3 key.

-#### 6. db-write
+#### 6. submit-stac

-Loads either the bulk ndjson file (from s3) or a json collection file into the pgstac database.
+Submits STAC items to STAC Ingestor system via POST requests.

 #### 7. proxy